stak-k/326-Project/docs/ai_collaboration.md

 I got stuck on rental_property.py because I need validator to be complete so I will start building that out now

+12/14:
+Had some issues with the live demo so I used AI in order to fix any bugs and help implement commute time and distance for the entered property

 ### Serra
 Throughout the Rental Hunters project, I used AI tools such as ChatGPT as a learning assistant and problem-solving support, not as a replacement for my own work.
 AI helped me understand concepts, troubleshoot problems, and improve how I structured